Sandiso-dev/GAME-STORE/README.md

 # GAME-STORE

-An Ecommerce web app with complex UX and UI desgins built with React.js with Vite.
+An Ecommerce web app with complex UX and UI desgins built with React.js & Vite.
 A well built app using one of react's state management library 'Context Api' and Toastyfier for alerts when users add items to cart.